kc101010/Research-Improving-Device-Drivers/Presentation/Presentation notes.md

 ... though not perfect, crit by stroustrup
 + Unsafe for Rust is necessary
+	+ Allows interaction with system resources
+	+ Underlying hardware is not mutable
-+ Haskell similarly has backdoors so having a backdoor isn't some kind of gotcha
++ Haskell similarly has backdoors so having a backdoor isn't some kind of gotcha and is sometimes critical

 ## Memory Safety (3 min)
 So memory unsafety can be defined as....